 The Lord will consider less where in the church you served than how you served: were you possessed of charity?

 More importantly, how were your interpersonal relationships, particularly as a spouse, parent, sibling, son, or daughter?
-Did you honor, respect, love, forgive in your family life?
+Did you honor, respect, love, forgive (especially forgive) in your family life?
 In this most ultimate area of your life, were you possessed of charity?

 But what does being possessed of charity have to do with my earlier statement, of not being able to accomplish this feat on our own?